 The result of the computational work is two major products: synthetic drainage basin and discharge histories.
-The former are summarized in four sets of maps showing significant points in time since the LGM (Figs. 7-10), with the full time-series of each reconstruction provided as a supplementary video and in the data repository (Section 7).
-The latter are a set of reconstructed deglacial water dis-
+The former are summarized in four sets of maps showing significant points in time since the LGM (Figs. 7-10), with the full time series of each reconstruction provided as a supplementary video and in the data repository (Sect.
+7).
+The latter are a set of reconstructed deglacial water discharges by drainage basin (Figs. 11-16), with Fig. 16 including the meltwater total discharge calculations of Licciardi et al. (1999) for comparison.
+These provide a spatially distributed and quantified